erin-lippitt/Liquify/README.md

 ### Optional Functions:

-Functions for loading and visualizing data can be found in `data_loading` and `imaging`.
+Functions for loading and visualizing data can be found in `data_loading.py` and `imaging.py`.
 Users can import them when working with Liquify to have easily accessible options for data loading and visualization that pair well with the structure of Liquify.

 They are, however, optional if the user has a preferred method for these.